The delivery of what you say can make all the difference in how your audience remembers you - for both the right and wrong reasons!

 Likewise, lengthen your vowels slightly, and notice whether a drawn out phrase commands the attention of your conversation partner.

-Want more help on how to speak eloquently?
+Want more help on effective communication?
 We help individuals who are finding it hard to add that extra emotive impact to their professional oration or encountering difficulty displaying the passion and energy behind their words on an everyday basis.
 Find out more about how we can help you: